mukul-raj/StayNest/README.md

 # StayNest 🏨

-StayNest is a modern, full-stack hotel and vacation rental booking platform that allows users to browse, book, and manage accommodations easily.
-Designed to offer seamless travel planning for both hosts and guests, StayNest aims to simplify the lodging experience.
+**StayNest** is a full-stack web application built with the MERN stack (MongoDB, Express.js, Node.js) using **EJS** templating on the frontend.
+It provides a seamless platform for users to browse and book hotels or homestays, and for hosts/admins to manage listings.

+Deployed on **Render** and uses **MongoDB Atlas** for cloud database management.

+---

+## 🧰 Tech Stack

+- **Frontend**: EJS, JavaScript, CSS
+- **Backend**: Node.js, Express.js
+- **Database**: MongoDB Atlas
+- **API**: RESTful services using MVC architecture
+- **Testing**: Hoppscotch
+- **Deployment**: Render

+---

 ## ✨ Features

-- 🔍 Filter listings by location, price, amenities, and availability
+- 🏨 Hotel/homestay listings with images and details
+- 🔍 Search and filter functionality is comming soon (e.g., by city, price)
-- 👤 User authentication (register/login)
+- 👤 User authentication (login/register)
-- 🗓️ Booking system with date picker
-- ✍️ Review and rating system

-## 🚀 Tech Stack

-### Frontend
-- HTML
-- Bootstrap CSS
-- Redux / Context API for state management

-### Backend
-- Node.js + Express.js
+- 🛠️ Admin panel to manage listings and bookings
-- MongoDB
+- 💬 feedback form
-- JWT for authentication

-### Other Tools
-- Stripe API for payments
+- 🌐 REST API with Hoppscotch-tested endpoints
-- Mongodb ATLAS
-- Cloudinary
-- Render (optional for auth or hosting)
+- 📦 MVC project structure